What do you know about Samson? Is he a Bible character you particularly admire or respect?

 That strength was a manifestation of the Holy Spirit and therefore not something Samson always had.
 He had to ask for it.

 It is a mistake to think of Samson as some kind of over-muscled body builder who looks to the most casual observer as stronger than anyone else.
 Samson’s appearance and natural abilities must have been very ordinary.
+Otherwise, the Philistines would not have bribed Delilah to find his secret.

 Samson as a symbol